Jacob Casson Geiger: Pre-War

-In 1911, after receiving his medical diploma, Geiger accepted the offer to teach at the University of California in Berkeley as a professor of bacteriology.
+In 1911, after receiving his medical diploma, Geiger accepted the offer to teach at the University of California, Berkeley as a professor of bacteriology.
 During this time, he also took up the post of instructor in the Department of Hygiene; and director of the Bureau of Laboratories of the State Department of Public Health when it was merged with the Bureau of Communicable Diseases.
 Geiger was then appointed as the active director, then assistant professor, of the Department of Hygiene.

 In 1915, Geiger served as an officer in the United States public health service, and was dispatched to the Mexican border at the time of the Mexican Revolution.

 In 1916, he was reassigned to the Marine Hospital in New Orleans and was appointed to conduct experimental work for the control of mosquitoes in the rice fields of the world, which led to the awarding of his honorary degree of Doctor of Public Health in 1919.